dewhisna/gendasm/README.md

 -----------------

 The M6811DIS portion of this tool targets the 'as6811' assembler in the [ASxxxx Cross Assemblers](https://shop-pdp.net/index.php) by Alan Baldwin at Kent State University.
 Note that this assembler requires a patch to remove the direct addressing mode optimization.
 That is, opcodes using addresses in the $0000-$00FF range can use a shorter version of the opcode and the assembler is smart enough to figure that out and optimize your code.
 However, not all original binary files are properly optimized, and in order to roundtrip to the same non-optimized binary, the optimizer in the assembler must be removed or disabled.
 See the corresponding patch in the support folder.

+The MCS-51 portion of this tool targets the 'as8051' assembler in the same [ASxxxx Cross Assemblers](https://shop-pdp.net/index.php) mentioned for the 6811.

 The AVR portion of this tool targets both the [AVRA, Assembler for the Atmel AVR microcontroller family](https://github.com/Ro5bert/avra), assembler (the primary target assembler), and the 'asavr' assembler in the same [ASxxxx Cross Assemblers](https://shop-pdp.net/index.php) mentioned for the 6811.